stoeffn/StudApp/README.md

 **StudApp** is the actual iOS application with all view controllers and storyboards except those shared by multiple targets.

-**StudKit** is a common framework containing all models, view models, services, views as well as shared view controllers and storyboards.
+**StudKit** is a common framework containing all models, view models, and services.
+It is meant to be a common foundations for all targets, including potential macOS apps.

+**StudKitUI** contains UI-related constants and views as well as shared view controllers and storyboards.

-**StudFileProvider** integrates with the native iOS Files application.
+**StudFileProvider** integrates with "Files", which is iOS's native file browser.

+**StudFileProviderUI** displays user interfaces inside "Files".

 ## Documentation